anthonyKiggundu/ns3_sumo/README.md

 - A brief guide on getting the topographic city map captured using osm can be followed [here](https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html).
 - The output from _osmWebWizard.py_ above is an _osmsumo.cfg_ file from which trajectories are read  (using TraCI) by the _scratch/binder.py_ file.
-- The trajectories are stored in the _trajectories.txt_ and gNodeB poses in the _scratch/enbLocations.txt_
+- The trajectories are stored in the _trajectories.txt_ and gNodeB poses in the _scratch/enbs.txt_
 - All enhancements were done in the _scratch/overly.cc_ file
-- The metrics are recoreded into a _.csv_ file using the _metric_writer.py_ file.
+- The metrics are recorded into a _.csv_ file using the _metric_writer.py_ file.

 **Notes**